Adult Congenital Heart Defects

 (Also called: adult congenital heart disease)

-Adult congenital heart defects normally take one of two forms: an asymptomatic defect early in life that then becomes subsequently associated with symptoms later on, or a complex defect repaired during childhood that requires further repair or new treatment in adulthood.
+Adult congenital heart disease normally takes one of two forms: a defect with no symptoms early in life that becomes associated with symptoms later on, or a complex defect repaired during childhood that requires further repair or new treatment in adulthood.
 Because repaired congenital heart defects can still cause problems later on, patients with a defect repaired in childhood need regular follow-up cardiac care throughout their lives.
 Occasionally, an adult will experience symptoms of a more complicated defect for the first time as an adult.

 The Adult Congenital Heart Clinic at the University of Ottawa Heart Institute takes over the care of patients with congenital heart defects once they become adults.